Guruprasad-S-stack/ai-agents/news_podcast_generator/readme.md

 ## Integrations

-Beifong can be integrated with other platforms.
+PodcastAgent can be integrated with other platforms.

 ### Slack Integration

-Beifong's Slack integration enables you to interact with the AI agent directly from your Slack workspace.
-Each conversation with Beifong creates a dedicated Slack thread for the session.
+PodcastAgent's Slack integration enables you to interact with the AI agent directly from your Slack workspace.
+Each conversation with PodcastAgent creates a dedicated Slack thread for the session.

 **Key Feature:**
-- Direct messaging with BeifongAI in Slack channels
+- Direct messaging with PodcastAgent in Slack channels

 ### Setting Up Slack App

-To integrate Beifong with your Slack workspace, you need to create a Slack app in Socket Mode:
+To integrate PodcastAgent with your Slack workspace, you need to create a Slack app in Socket Mode:

 #### Step 1: Create Slack App

 1. Visit [Slack API Apps](https://api.slack.com/apps) and click "Create New App"
 2. Choose "From scratch" and provide:
-   - **App Name**: BeifongAI (or your preferred name)
+   - **App Name**: PodcastAgent (or your preferred name)
    - **Workspace**: Select your target Slack workspace
 3. **Enable Socket Mode**:
    - Navigate to "Socket Mode" in the left sidebar